plussramiro/Wilson-Cowan-Hemispheric-Coupling/README.md

 **“Hemispheric-Specific Coupling Improves Modeling of Functional Connectivity Using Wilson–Cowan Dynamics”**

-In this work, we extend the classical Wilson–Cowan neural mass model by incorporating **two coupling parameters**:
+In this work, we extend the classical Wilson–Cowan neural mass model, which traditionally uses a single global coupling parameter **G** [inspired by Abeysuriya et al. [(PLOS Comput Biol, 2018)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006007)], by introducing **two coupling parameters**:

 - **G1** for intra-hemispheric interactions
 - **G2** for inter-hemispheric interactions

 This modification allows us to investigate the role of hemispheric-specific coupling in shaping large-scale brain dynamics and functional connectivity (FC).
-Using empirical structural connectomes from healthy controls and schizophrenia patients, we show that separating intra- and inter-hemispheric connectivity improves the match between simulated and empirical FC.
+Using empirical structural connectomes from healthy controls and schizophrenia patients, we show that distinguishing intra- and inter-hemispheric connectivity improves the correspondence between simulated and empirical FC.

 ---